About this website

 - The magazine had over 600 pages live on the Internet.

 - Over 23,000 people used to visit this site every month.

 - The magazine was run by volunteers.
-There were no paid staff.
+There was no paid staff.

 - We did not have offices.
 All volunteers worked from home.

 - We also covered other counties in the East Midlands, when we could.

 - This magazine was published by ArtsIn Productions Ltd, Leicester’s leading social enterprise for the arts.
 At the time it was last online.

 - Arts in Leicestershire was founded in 2005.